MOTHER TONGUE

 Nigàsimonìgin

-Nigàsimonìgin — meaning “canvas” in Anishinaabemowin — transforms a hidden building material into a membrane of memory and truth, making visible what is often unseen: Indigenous language, knowledge, and resilience.
-An act of presence, it declares that Indigenous perspectives are alive, valid, and enduring.
-By printing on an air filter, a protective yet overlooked surface, Monnet reveals the quiet strength sustaining Indigenous communities.
+Nigàsimonìgin — meaning “canvas” in Anishinaabemowin — transforms a hidden building material into a membrane of memory.
+Through this work, I make visible what is often unseen: Indigenous language, knowledge, and resilience.
+It is an act of presence, a declaration that our perspectives are alive, valid, and enduring.
+By printing on an air filter, the part of a building that breathes, the protective layer, I reveal the quiet strength that sustains our communities.
+It is a reminder that we belong to the land, we can not own and claim it.
+We carry it in every breath.

 CAROLINE MONNET